joemooney/rust-reference/src/glossary.md

 functions, constants, and type aliases can be associated.
 Contrast to a [free item].

+### Associated function

+Similar to a static function of a class in C++, an associated function operates at the level of the struct type and not an instance of the type.
+You call an associated function via TypeName::func_name.

 ### Blanket implementation

 Any implementation where a type appears [uncovered](#uncovered-type). `impl<T> Foo